 We accept most household items provided they are in good condition and have a commercial value.
 Sofas and suites, beds and mattresses have to be in immaculate condition, be fire compliant and with their fire labels still attached.

 We do not have a collection service for items but we can provide details of carriers who offer very reasonable prices.

-2. None of the Lots are subject to VAT.
+- None of the Lots are subject to VAT unless identified with and *

-7. Absentee bidders must make their own arrangements for the collection of lots purchased.
+- Absentee bidders must make their own arrangements for the collection of lots purchased.
 Lodge & Thomas do operate in-house packaging and shipping services.
 If you wish to use this service, or arrange your own carrier collection, we can pack the items prior to collection using re- cycled materials.
-There is a £5 handling fee for postage and packing and TWO WEEKS notice is required.

 NOTE: THIS SERVICE IS ONLY AVAILABLE FOR CERTAIN ITEMS.